Last updated: Customer trust: Definition, value, and 6 powerful ways to earn it

 Download audio as MP3

 Customer trust is earned, and not through passive means.
 For brands, building customer trust promises to be a holy grail of long-term revenue and loyalty.
-But consumer skepticism and the abundance of options make it feel elusive.
+But growing consumer skepticism and the abundance of buying options make it feel elusive.

 What is customer trust, really?
 And how do you go about building it?